Assistance programs in Brown, Callahan, Coleman, and Comanche County Texas.

-Salvation Army runs a program known as Loaves and Fishes.
-The non-profit charity organization can provide help with paying rent, utilities, cooling bills, prescriptions, dental aid, transportation and gas vouchers as well as shelter for transients.
+Salvation Army runs a program known as Social Services.
+The non-profit charity organization can provide help with paying rent, utilities, cooling bills, or prescriptions (as funding allows).
+They also help coordinate clinics for dental or medical needs as well as give free transportation and gas vouchers as well as shelter for transients.

 Brown County Family Service Center can be reached at 325.646.5939.
 The location is a community collaborative non-profit agency that is involved in providing information on non-profit charities and referral services, anger management, counseling, parenting, literacy, government assistance programs, and ESL classes as well as a variety of other resources and services to strengthen and build healthy families and help people access support.
 Free child care is also provided.

-The state of Texas funded Comprehensive Energy Assistance Program (CEAP) is involved with assisting low income households with offering grants and financial aid for paying wood, electric, gas, and heating/cooling appliances.
+- The state of Texas funded Comprehensive Energy Assistance Program (CEAP) is involved with assisting low income households with offering grants and financial aid for paying wood, electric, gas, and heating/cooling appliances.
 Other services are job readiness and weatherization.

-A number of other resources are offered from Central Texas Opportunities, Inc. In general, the agency. provides help for the less fortunate.
+- A number of other resources are offered from Central Texas Opportunities, Inc. In general, the agency. provides help for the less fortunate.
 Services available include those below.

-Head Start can help children from low income families get the education, health care, and overall development they need.
+- Head Start can help children from low income families get the education, health care, and overall development they need.
 Services offered can assist with medical needs, education, dental and mental health care, nutrition and other social services.

-Applications for Comprehensive Energy Assistance Program can help with paying utility bills.
+- Applications for Comprehensive Energy Assistance Program can help with paying utility bills.
 A focus is on elderly, families with young children, disabled, and those at risk without power in Brown County.
 A crisis program can help prevent disconnections and even assist with the repair of heating or cooling equipment.

-Get referrals to other utility company specific programs.
+- Get referrals to other utility company specific programs.
 These include CARE for Reliant Energy Customers, Energy Aide for TXU, and Neighbor to Neighbor, which supports customers of WTU, Direct Energy, and First Choice Power.
 Atmos households can enroll into Sharing the Warmth donation program as well.

-Housing and rental support may be offered by the HOMES Program.
+- Housing and rental support may be offered by the HOMES Program.
 There are several components in Brown County Texas.
 They include Tenant-Based Rental Assistance (TBRA), Homeowner Rehabilitation Assistance (HRA), and counseling and aid from the Homebuyer Assistance program.